zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Mary says that she didn’t know she’d need a “crash course.”
 A “crash (crash) course” is a very short, usually what we might desc ribe as “intense,” period of studying about something or learning about somethin g, usually because you need to know something right away in order to do so mething or to perform some action.

 For example, if you get a new computer and the comp uter has software that you have never used before and you have to use it tomor row to do something, you may decide to take a “crash course” in how to use it.
 You may decide to spend many hours tonight studying on how to use this part icular software.
-That would be an example of a “crash course” – when you have t o learn something very quickly.
+That would be an example of a “crash course” – when you have to learn something very quickly.

 “Religious leaders” refer to leaders of particular religions.
 “Religions” are systems of belief that usually talk about the meaning of li fe and the origins of life.
 I think most people know what religion is.
 Mary says that s he didn’t know she needed to take a crash course on identifying, or figuring out , religious leaders from their dress.
 “From their dress” means how they are dresse d.
 She means that she doesn’t know how to identify religious leaders just  looking at the way they are dressed because different religious leaders often d ress differently.

 Alexei said, “It can’t be that hard,” meaning it is n’t really that difficult.
-“That man over there,” he says, “is clearly a cardinal, and t he woman next to him is probably a minister by the look of her clerical collar.”
+“That man over there,” he says, “is clearly a cardinal, and the woman next to him is probably a minister by the look of her clerical collar.”
 A “ cardinal” (cardinal) is a religious leader, once again in the Catholic Church.
 A cardin al usually dresses somewhat differently than another kind of religious leader, a bishop.
 In fact, most cardinals, though not all, are bishops themselves.
 Cardinals a re religious leaders in the Catholic Church that, among other things, participa te in electing the next pope, or leader of the Catholic Church.

 A “minister” (minister) is a leader of a Christian church.
 It could be any kind of Christian church, not necessarily a Catholic church .
 It could be a Baptist church or a Presbyterian church or any one of a variety of  Christian groups.
 In some Christian groups or churches, ministers wear what’s  called a “clerical collar.”
 The word “clerical” (clerical) comes from the word “cle ric.”
 A “cleric” is a religious leader.